-Moneybarn says it agreed to this application after it completed an income and expenditure assessment on Miss R. During this assessment, Miss R provided details of her monthly income.
-Moneybarn says it also carried out credit searches on Miss R which showed that Miss R had some significant adverse information in the form of defaults - but no County Court Judgments - with the most recent being six months or so prior to this application.
+Moneybarn says it agreed to this application after it completed an income and expenditure assessment on Miss S. During this assessment, Miss S provided details of her monthly income.
+Moneybarn says it also carried out credit searches on Miss S which showed that she had previously defaulted on credit but the most recent default took place approaching two years prior to the date of this application.

-And when the amount Miss R already owed plus a reasonable amount for Miss R's living expenses, based on average data, were deducted from her monthly income the monthly payments were still affordable.
-On the other hand, Miss R says she was already struggling at the time and that these payments were unaffordable.
+But when the amount Miss S already owed plus a reasonable amount for Miss S' living expenses, based on average data, were deducted from her monthly income the monthly payments were still affordable.
+On the other hand, Miss S says she was already struggling at the time and that these payments were unaffordable.

-I've thought about what Miss R and Moneybarn have said.
+I've thought about what Miss S and Moneybarn have said.

 The first thing for me to say is that I don't think that the checks Moneybarn carried out did go far enough.
-In my view, Moneybarn will have seen adverse information recorded on Miss R's credit file as a result of the credit search carried out.
-So I'm satisfied that Moneybarn needed to take further steps to verify Miss R's actual living costs, rather than rely on average data, in order for its checks to have been proportionate.
+In my view, Moneybarn will have seen adverse information recorded on Miss S' credit file as a result of the credit search carried out.
+Furthermore, Miss S was committed to making large monthly payments over an extended period.
+So I'm satisfied that Moneybarn needed to take further steps to verify Miss S' actual living costs, rather than rely on average data, in order for its checks to have been proportionate.

-As Moneybarn didn't carry out sufficient checks, I'd normally go on to decide what I think Moneybarn is more likely than not to have seen had it obtained further information from Miss R. Given the circumstances here, I would have expected Moneybarn to have had a reasonable understanding about Miss R's regular living expenses as well as her income and existing credit commitments.
+As Moneybarn didn't carry out sufficient checks, I'd normally go on to decide what I think Moneybarn is more likely than not to have seen had it obtained further information from Miss S. Given the circumstances here, I would have expected Moneybarn to have had a reasonable understanding about Miss S' regular living expenses as well as her income and existing credit commitments.

-I've considered the information Miss R has provided us with.
-And having done so, this information does appear to show that when Miss R's committed regular living expenses and existing credit commitments are deducted from her monthly income, she did have the funds, at the time at least, to sustainably make the repayments due under this agreement.
+I've considered the information Miss S has provided us with.
+And having done so, this information does appear to show that when Miss S' committed regular living expenses and existing credit commitments are deducted from her household income (Miss S and her partner appear to have been operating joint finances), she did have the funds, at the time at least, to sustainably make the repayments due under this agreement.